-In January 2015, our Compensation Committee reviewed base salaries for our named executive officers.
-The Compensation Committee considered a number of factors in setting the 2015 base salaries for our named executive officers, including the status of the commercial launch of Qsymia® as a treatment for obesity in the United States and the status of the commercial launch of STENDRA® and SPEDRATM in the United States and the European Union.
-For STENDRA, we use the trade name
+In January 2016, our Compensation Committee reviewed base salaries for our named executive officers.
+The Compensation Committee considered a number of factors in setting the 2016 base salaries for our named executive officers, including the status of the commercial launch of Qsymia as a treatment for obesity in the United States and the status of the commercial launch of STENDRA and SPEDRA in the United States and the European Union.

-SPEDRA in the European Union and certain other territories outside the United States; throughout this Amendment, we refer to STENDRA and SPEDRA as STENDRA.
 In addition, the Compensation Committee reviewed the Comparison Data and the individual performance of our named executive officers during the prior calendar year.
 Following the Compensation Committee's review, Messrs.
-Slebir, Noor Mohamed and Sanford and Drs.
-Varghese and Day received merit increases to their base salaries based on individual performance, Mr. Fischer received a merit increase to his base salary based on individual performance and a market increase to his base salary based on a review of the Comparison Data, and Mr. Oki joined the Company in 2015 and therefore did not receive any increase to his base salary.
+Fischer and Slebir and Dr. Varghese received merit increases to their base salaries based on individual performance.
+Mr. Oki joined the Company in October 2015 and therefore did not receive any increase to his base salary.